jeffreykat/MyVetPath/README.md

 # MyVetPath
 This repository is for just the Android component of our group project.
-The repository with all our documents can be found here: https://github.com/Bradford-Wong/CS461-Group72-Capstone.
+The repository with all our documents and build files can be found here: https://github.com/Bradford-Wong/CS461-Group72-Capstone.

 # Build Instructions
+To build the application, go to https://github.com/Bradford-Wong/CS461-Group72-Capstone and get the necessary files from there.

+## Install Android App with APK
+1. Copy app-release.apk to Android phone storage.
+2. On phone select apk file in storage and run install.
+3. Check box to allow installations from unknown sources in Settings if not already checked.
+4. Wait for installation to complete and open app.

+We have done most of our testing using an Android emulator with an API level of 27.
+If you use an older phone, it is possible that the phone won't be able to use some of the features.
+If that happens to you, then try using Android Studio (instructions below).

-## Set Up Android Studio
+## Alternative: Set Up Android Studio
 1. Download and run the Android Studio installation setup wizard here: https://developer.android.com/studio
 2. The wizard will ask you if you want to install “Android Studio” and “Android Virtual Device”.
 Make sure both boxes are checked and click    “Next”
 3. The wizard will then ask you where you want to install Android studio.
 Choose where you want to put it and click on “Next”